A note about population counts

 The population is "counted" every 10 years via the decennial census.
 For population counts (total number of persons) between decennial censuses, see: Population Estimates

 The decennial censuses (conducted every ten years) and the American Community Survey (ACS), a rolling survey designed to replace the decennial census Long Form, offer a wide variety of tabulations based on the questions asked.
-See the tabs above for more information about the data compiled in the decennial censuses and, more recently, in the American Community Survey.
+See the links above for more information about the data compiled in the decennial censuses and, more recently, in the American Community Survey.

 For additional sources of statistical information, see: A Guide to International and US Statistics Sources .

 See also: CRP: New York Towns for specific guidance on finding historical census data for small towns in New York State.